raul-izquierdo/english/sources/grammar/Parts of Speech/Adjectives.md

 ansioso por
     = eager to `I'm eager to start my new job`

-constante, uniforme = steady `The boat moved in a steady rhythm across the water` - `He has a steady job in the city`

-similar
-    = alike `The two paintings are alike in style` - `She and her mother are alike in many ways`

-intimidante, desalentador = daunting `The task seemed daunting at first, but I managed to complete it`

-justo = fair `The teacher was fair in grading the exams` - `It was a fair decision to give everyone a chance`

-preocupante = worrying `The news about the virus is worrying` - `The situation is worrying for many people`

-molesto = annoying `The noise from the construction site is annoying` - `His constant interruptions were annoying`

-repugnante = disgusting `The food was disgusting` - `The smell was disgusting`

-tranquilizador = reassuring `The doctor's words were reassuring` - `The calm atmosphere was reassuring`

-está bien, ok = it's fine `It's fine to leave early` - `It's fine if you don't want to go`

-duro, severo = harsh `The weather was harsh` - `The criticism was harsh`

-indignante = outrageous `The price of the concert tickets was outrageous`

-cuidadoso = careful `Be careful when crossing the street` - `He was careful with his words`

 paciente = patient `She is a patient teacher` - `He is a patient person`

 dubitativo = hesitant `He was hesitant to make a decision` - `She was hesitant about the plan`